RACHEL MARTIN, HOST:

 BURHAN GHALIOUN: (Through Translator) Yes, it's imperative we have security corridors.
 Yes, we need a more robust Free Syrian Army to protect the people.
 It's the time to move from words to actions.

 KENYON: At a private meeting with the SNC later, Clinton said until recently, disorganization among the opposition made it hard to know how to help.
 Meanwhile, opposition activists are reporting fresh fatalities as the military crackdown continues.
 Peter Kenyon, NPR News, Istanbul.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.